jdaigle/jdaigle.github.io/_posts/2015-11-11-cloning-disqus.md

 layout: post
 ---

-This blog is [open source](https://github.com/jdaigle/jdaigle.github.io) is built using [Jekyll](http://jekyllrb.com/), a [static website generator](https://staticsitegenerators.net/).
+This blog is [open source](https://github.com/jdaigle/jdaigle.github.io) and is built using [Jekyll](http://jekyllrb.com/), a [static website generator](https://staticsitegenerators.net/).
 One of the interesting side effects of hosting a completely *static* website is that I don't have a *dynamic* backend that I can use for comments.
 Comments, at a minimum, require a) a database b) a form to post comments and c) a dynamically generated view.

 In this world static websites a new category of SaaS as sprung up around "blog hosting services".
 By far the most popular service is [Disqus](https://disqus.com/), but there are others such as [Discourse](https://www.discourse.org/).